 Make some of these pretty DIY hair ties to match your little girl’s favorite outfits.
 It is back to school and unruly hair needs to be tamed into something respectable.
 These DIY hair ties are perfect for using up small scrap fabrics and can attach to any kind of elastics.

 DIY Hair Ties: Supplies

-- Elastic hair bands.
-You can use any kind or color.
+- Elastic hair bands – You can use any kind or color.
 I like the snagless ones without the metal piece as they don’t catch in my daughter’s hair.
 I found lots of multicolored packs at my local discount store at a cheap price.

 DIY Hair Ties: The Video